 - Why Huggies?

 It’s a question that most mums ask - should I use cloth nappies or disposable?
-Although it’s well known that cloth nappies are cheaper and better for the environment than disposable nappies, they’re nowhere near as time efficient.
-In saying that however, disposable nappies are now becoming more biodegradable.
+Although it’s well known that reusable nappies are cheaper and better for the environment than disposable ones, they’re nowhere near as time efficient.
+However, disposable nappies are now becoming more biodegradable.

-In this case study, we found 85% of mums opted to use disposable nappies for their newborn, while 15% opted for cloth.
+In this case study, we found 85% of mums opted to use disposable nappies for their newborn, while 15% went for cloth.

-2. What brand of disposable nappies do the mums we surveyed use for their newborns?
+2. What brand of disposable nappies do mums use?

 - Baby Wise.